-F. Limited responsibilities of Carrier
+G. Limited responsibilities of the carrier

-With the exception of the service specifically provided to an unaccompanied minor in this rule, the Carrier will not assume any financial or guardianship responsibilities for unaccompanied minor beyond those applicable to an adult passenger.
+With the exception of the service specifically provided to an unaccompanied minor in this rule, the carrier will not assume any financial or guardianship responsibilities for unaccompanied minors beyond those applicable to an adult passenger.